djarrard-zz/Python-AGS-Admin/README.md

 ## Requirements

 * A network connection between the client machine and the GIS server.
-* A names user on the ArcGIS for Server site with Administrative privileges.
+* A named user on the ArcGIS for Server site with Administrative privileges.
 * A python editor

 ## Issues